PennyLaneAI/catalyst/doc/dev/autograph.rst

 array(0.99500417)

-Note that if the object you are indexing **cannot** be converted to a JAX array?
+What if the object you are indexing **cannot** be converted to a JAX array?
 In this case, it is not possible for AutoGraph to capture this for loop.
 However, AutoGraph will continue to fallback to Python for interpreting the for loop: